 Prior to the launch of this project, the main rapids was the only location that still functioned as a rapids.
 The St. Marys River was listed as an Area of Concern (AOC) by several groups due to its degraded water quality and associated impaired beneficial use of the river.

 In order to restore flow to the historic rapids area, the Sugar Island Causeway required a box culvert or bridge structure to be installed.
-This Design-Build project was a joint effort with Payne & Dolan, Inc. providing the engineering, grading, and asphalt paving and Zenith Tech, Inc. performing the structural construction.
+This Design-Build project was a joint effort with Payne and Dolan providing engineering, grading, and asphalt paving and Zenith Tech performing the structural construction.

 First, the technical concepts for the box culverts and various bridge lengths were prepared and it was found that a 625-ft bridge span with 609-ft of clear opening would be the most cost-effective solution for restoring flow to the Little Rapids area of the St. Marys River.
 This solution met all of the design criteria set forth for the project.